Randomized reference models for temporal networks: Survey of applications of randomized reference models

 Valdano et al.~\cite{Valdano2015I} proposed an infection propagator approach to compute the epidemic threshold of discrete time SIS (and SIRS) processes on temporal networks.
 Their aim was to account for more realistic effects, namely a varying force of infection per contact, the possibility of waning immunity, and limited time resolution of the temporal network.
-To better understand the effects of temporal aggregation and correlations on the estimation of the epidemic threshold they used three different MRRMs, as well as a heuristic reference model, and applied them on face-to-face interaction datasets recorded in school settings. \new{They employed three MRRMs: {\sl reshuffle} (the snapshot shuffling P[$\pxt(\Gs)$]---Sec.~\ref{sec:sequence_shufflings}), {\sl reconfigure} (the timeline-snapshot intersection P[$\w$,$\t$]---Sec.~\ref{sec:intersections-TS-Snaps}), and {\sl anonymize} (the snapshot shuffling P[$\isof(\Gs)$]---}Sec.~\ref{sec:snapshot_shufflings}).
+To better understand the effects of temporal aggregation and correlations on the estimation of the epidemic threshold in face-to-face interaction datasets recorded in school settings, \new{they employed three MRRMs: {\sl reshuffle} (the snapshot shuffling P[$\pxt(\Gs)$]---Sec.~\ref{sec:sequence_shufflings}), {\sl reconfigure} (the timeline-snapshot intersection P[$\w$,$\t$]---Sec.~\ref{sec:intersections-TS-Snaps}), and {\sl anonymize} (the snapshot shuffling P[$\isof(\Gs)$]---}Sec.~\ref{sec:snapshot_shufflings}).
 They measured, for different recovery rates, how the epidemic threshold changed as a function of the aggregation time window relative to the case with the highest temporal resolution.
 They considered two different aggregation strategies: where the link weights (i) were or (ii) were not considered.
-They showed that the obtained thresholds were mostly independent of the cumulative activity of the network, and more related to specific time-evolving topological structures.
-Finally, they considered a fourth heuristic reference model, which shuffled the snapshot order, but only within a given number of slices, this way keeping control on the length of temporal correlations destroyed (see description in Sec.~\ref{sec:non-MaxEnt}).
-They showed that long range temporal correlations, which in turn lead to repeated interactions and strong weight-topology correlations, must be considered to provide a good approximation of the epidemic threshold on short temporal scales and for slow epidemics.
+Finally, they considered a fourth, heuristic, reference model, which shuffled the snapshot order, but only within a given number of slices, this way keeping control on the length of temporal correlations it destroyed (see description in Sec.~\ref{sec:non-MaxEnt}).

 Finally, there has been a single study using MRRMs with rumor spreading dynamics \cite{Karsai2014T}.
 It considered the Daley-Kendall model, which is very similar to the SIR model with the exception that nodes do not recover spontaneously but via interactions with other infected or recovered (stifler) nodes.
 The aim of this study was to understand the effects of memory processes, inducing repeated interactions between people, on the global mitigation of rumors in large social networks.
 Using a mobile phone communication dataset they utilized a specific directed temporal network snapshot shuffling, P[$\doutf$], which constrained the instantaneous out-degree $\dtout{i}{m}$ of each node in each snapshot (see Supplementary Table~\ref{tab:features-directed}).
 In practice this amounted to randomizing the called person for each event in order to eliminate the effects of repeated interactions over the same link.
 This MRRM randomized the topological and temporal correlations in the network, destroyed link weights, and increased the static node degrees considerably.
 Results were confronted with corresponding model simulations, which verified that memory effects play the same role in data-driven models as was observed in the case of synthetic model processes, namely they keep rumors local due to repeated interactions over strong ties.